 From the mountains to the sea, this journey is a dive into the turbulent history of Bulgaria, its lively traditions and attractive cultural monuments.
 Passing through a series of sites significant not only for the Bulgarian, but for the humankind civilization, we will understand how a small country on the cross road between Europe and Asia had a remarkable role in shaping nowadays European identity.
 The itinerary’s aim is in 12 days time to accomplish a lot: acquaint every guest with the most important attractions of the country; to offer firsthand experiences of the great variety of local and national Bulgarian manners; to make an account of today’s social and economic reality; to provide hearty hospitality and taste of Balkan cuisine specialties.

 Day 4.
 Veliko Tyrnovo is the capital of the Second Bulgarian Kingdom (12-14th century).
 Today’s sights will make you aware of the great cultural, ethnographical and spiritual transformation of the Bulgarian people from the times of prosperity of the Second Bulgarian Kingdom into the dark period of Ottoman occupation.
-We begin with “Samovodska charshiya” (the old trade street) and the fortress at Tsarevets hill – the certain highlights in Veliko Tyrnovo, and leave other points of interest of the city for the late afternoon.
+We begin with “Samovodska charshiya” (the old trade street) and the fortress at Tsarevets hill – the certain highlights in Veliko Tyrnovo, and leave other points of interest in the city for the late afternoon.
 Then we continue with Preobrazhenski Monastery (14th century), which was worshiped by king Shishman, the last Bulgarian ruler before the Ottoman occupancy.
-Next we travel to the fortified museum village Arbanassi ( 17th century).
+Next, we travel to the fortified museum village Arbanassi ( 17th century).
 Here the sightseeing tour includes Konstanzaliev’s house (17th century) and the unique Jesus Nativity Church (15th century).
-The humble outer appearance of the church does not hint to the unbelievable gallery of frescoes depicting over 2000 scenes with 4000 figures!
-Just before returning to Veliko Tyrnovo we will escalate our good mood by superb wine tasting experience in the village of Liaskovets.
-Back to Veliko Tarnovo for additional touring, dinner and overnight.
+The humble outer appearance of the church does not hint at the unbelievable gallery of frescoes depicting over 2000 scenes with 4000 figures!
+Just before returning to Veliko Tyrnovo we will escalate our good mood by a superb wine tasting experience in the village of Liaskovets.
+Back to Veliko Tarnovo for additional touring, dinner, and overnight.

 Day 7.
-After breakfast we take the route tracing the Black Sea coast to reach the old town of Nessebar (included in the UNESCO World Heritage List).
+After breakfast, we take the route tracing the Black Sea coast to reach the old town of Nessebar (included in the UNESCO World Heritage List).
 It is located on a fortified peninsula connected with the mainland through a tight isthmus.
 The natural beauty of its location adds up great value to the fascinating history and cultural significance of the site.
-It had been an important harbor and trading port during the occupation of the Ancient Greek, the Romans, the Ottomans and the Bulgarians.
+It had been an important harbor and trading port during the occupation of the Ancient Greeks, the Romans, the Ottomans, and the Bulgarians.
 As a merchants’ center artifacts and influences from other civilizations are also visible.
-From Nessebar we continue along the vast vineyards of Karnobat towards the town of Plovdiv.
+From Nessebar, we continue along the vast vineyards of Karnobat towards the town of Plovdiv.
 It’s a city with its own very specific charm and rhythm.
-You will be granted free time to mix with the locals, to go shopping or to have a refreshment drink in a restaurant with fabulous panorama.
+You will be granted free time to mix with the locals, to go shopping or to have a refreshment drink in a restaurant with a fabulous panorama.

 Day 9.
 A long program lies in front of us and an early morning start is necessary.
 Shiroka Luka is the first place, where we stop for rest and sightseeing.
 It is a proclaimed architectural and fundamental folklore reserve.
-You will already naturally start to notice, without the help of the guide, the similarities and differences of the houses in Shiroka Luka from those in the Old town of Plovdiv, Etara Reserve and Koprivshtitsa.
+You will already naturally start to notice, without the help of the guide, the similarities, and differences of the houses in Shiroka Luka from those in the Old town of Plovdiv, Etara Reserve, and Koprivshtitsa.
 It is one of the dearest amusements of the tour, to be confident in your knowledge and to understand that you already have learned something to an almost expertise level.
 The next stop is at the village of Dolen, where every house is a unique fortification of wood and stone.
-A short stroll is planned along the cobble streets to obey the pull of village’s magnetic charm and to stretch our legs.
+A short stroll is planned along the cobble streets to obey the pull of the village’s magnetic charm and to stretch our legs.
 The overnight is organized in Bansko, the finest Bulgarian ski resort.

 Day 10.
 Bansko has been one of the richest Bulgarian cities in the 19th century and the monuments are still here to prove it.
 We tour the center and then head to the smallest Bulgarian town – Melnik.
 The road follows the separating line between Pirin and Rila Mountains and then continues along the stream of Struma River to feel and see how the Continental climate gives way to the Mediterranean.
-The white houses of Melnik are grouped in a valley among an imposing sand pyramids.
+The white houses of Melnik are grouped in a valley among imposing sand pyramids.
 The pyramids are an adorable natural phenomenon.
 The town is famous for its red wines produced in the embedded inside the sand pyramids cellars and commercial acumen.
-Wine testing is included in Kordopulos house (the largest Rivaval period house on the Balkans).
+Wine tasting is included in Kordopulos house (the largest Rivaval period house in the Balkans).
 We depart from Melnik to pay a visit to Rozhen Monastery and learn about its intriguing history.
 Overnight in the nearby SPA resort Sandanski.

 Day 11.
-After breakfast we head towards the biggest monastery in Bulgaria, a true monument of Bulgarian monasticism and literacy.
+After breakfast, we head towards the biggest monastery in Bulgaria, a true monument of Bulgarian monasticism and literacy.
 The more energetic ones can climb Hrelu’s Tower, which is the oldest construction in the monastery complex.
 The monastery’s museum is not to be missed.
 Moving from exhibit to exhibit, the guide will gradually construct the whole history of the monastery from the founder John of Rila to today’s symbolism and key religious role.
-The surrounding rugged peaks and the over century old beech and spruce forest of Rila National Park contribute to the spirituality and complete tranquility of the area.
+The surrounding rugged peaks and the over century-old beech and spruce forest of Rila National Park contribute to the spirituality and complete tranquility of the area.
 A short walk is included in the itinerary.
 Lunch and we return to Sofia.
 Free time until the farewell dinner.

 Day 12.
 Breakfast.
 Transfer to the airport according to your flight.

 Accommodation: 3-star hotels, en-suite double rooms, incl. breakfast and dinner.
-During the days good restaurants will be suggested for lunch en-route.
+During the good restaurants will be suggested for lunch en-route.

-Price: 2-3 pers. – 1098 Euro per person in twin/dbl room; 4-7 pers. – 742 Euro per person in twin/dbl room;
+Price: 2-3 pers. – 2298 Euro per person in twin/dbl room; 4-7 pers. – 1350 Euro per person in twin/dbl room;

-Single rooms supplement: 145 Euro
+Single rooms supplement: 155 Euro

 Best period: April-September

-The price includes: transfers from/to Sofia airport and private transfers throughout the tour; English-speaking guide (other languages can also be handled); accommodation and boarding as mentioned; entrance fees; VAT and all local taxes
+The price includes: transfers from/to Sofia airport and private transfers throughout the tour; an English-speaking guide (other languages can also be handled); accommodation and boarding as mentioned; entrance fees; VAT and all local taxes

-The price does not include: tips, other meals, alcohol drinks and personal expenses
+The price does not include: tips, other meals, alcohol drinks, and personal expenses